Hash-Studios/Prism/README.md

 </div>
 <a href='https://play.google.com/store/apps/details?id=com.hash.prism&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Prism UI Mockup' src='demo/Prism_Mockup.png'/></a>

-<b>Prism</b> brings you exclusive wallpapers & setups straight to your Android device.
+<b>Prism</b> brings you exclusive wallpapers and setups to your Android and iOS devices.
 With unlimited downloads and favourites, you can be sure to never miss the best wallpapers & setups.

 Our main goal is to create an unimaginable self-sustainable experience where people can share their walls and setups with the world, and everyone can like, download, and apply them.